What is S/MIME and how does it work?

 What types of S/MIME are there?

 - Mailbox Validated (MV).
-Requires minimum verification of your details.
-This type is suitable if you need a quick and easy solution for signing and encrypting emails;
+Requires minimal verification of your information.
+It certifies that the sender (whoever they may be) has control over a specific mailbox.
+This is suitable if you need a quick and simple solution for signing and encrypting emails;

 - Organization Validated (OV).
 Requires detailed verification of your organization.
-The certificate will show the details of your company, offering an additional level of trust and security;
+The certificate will display your company’s information, offering an additional level of trust and security.
+It certifies that the sender, in addition to having control over a specific mailbox, is a particular legal entity;

 If you think you will need support, purchase an OV S/MIME Certificate.